-11 See, for example, Cynthia Rudin and Joanna Radin, "Why Are We Using Black Box Models in AI When We Don't Need To?
-A Lesson from an Explainable AI Competition," Harvard Data Science Review 1, no. 2 (2019).
-See also Cynthia Rudin, "Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead," Nature Machine Intelligence 1 (2019): 206-15. discursive and visual methods-for legal and scholarly frames of reference-to detail the changing nature of the psychological impact of such technologies.
+The potential of practice-based research, such as Illingworth's, lies precisely in its ability to provide discursive and visual methods-for legal and scholarly frames of reference-to detail the changing nature of the psychological impact of such technologies.
 It is through the interdisciplinary approaches that are applied to the visualization and conceptualization of airspace, in both Topologies of Air and the Airspace Tribunal, that we see how evidentiary practices (in the context of the visual) and legal debates (that is to say, the realm of legislation) can produce a critical dialogue about the epistemological "value" attached to the data harvested by surveillance systems and, thereafter, applied to predict, if not predetermine, future patterns of life and death.

-How "evidence" is understood and verified in a court of law, or considered within legal processes such as those governing the use of weapons, becomes a further issue of concern here.
+How "evidence" is understood and verified in a court of law, or considered within legal processes such as those governing the use of weapons, become further issues of concern here.
 By inquiring into how data (information) is given an epistemological value through systems that remain largely withdrawn from legal oversight, Illingworth's installation and tribunal-based platform make transparent an operational logic that has long been structured around opaque processes.
-In focusing interdisciplinary activities and legal testimony on a formal, fact-based presentation of evidence and peerreviewed research, Illingworth sets about detailing the substance of the present-day and future-oriented threat that communities and individuals experience from airspace.
+In focusing interdisciplinary activities and legal testimony on a formal, fact-based presentation of evidence and peer-reviewed research, Illingworth sets about detailing the substance of the present-day and future-oriented threat that communities and individuals experience from airspace.
 To this end, Topologies of Air and the Airspace Tribunal jointly propose a structured case for pursuing new legislation from within an understanding of human rights as a "living instrument" and through an expanded notion of what we mean when we refer to air- and outer-space.
-Practicebased research, in sum, both aggregates and proposes a formal methodological approach toward the promulgation of a new human right in the face of unaccountable forms of "black-box" technology.
+Practice-based research, in sum, both aggregates and proposes a formal methodological approach towards the promulgation of a new human right in the face of unaccountable forms of "blackbox" technology.

 The algorithmic rationalization of data harvesting and storage remains a contingent process whereby we can witness an "input" and an "output" and yet remain unaware of the internal machinations by which "raw" data becomes material evidence of, for example, nefarious activities or wrong-doing.
 This structure needs to be declared tangible if we are to critically address its systematic application to, for example, a zone of conflict.
 We need, in sum, to think from within the occluded interiors of these operations.
-As part of this process, we could begin by questioning the very idea of "raw" data-in its capacity as "input"-and observe that any decision, algorithmic or otherwise, to harvest or extract information presupposes a highly defined (ideological, political, national, monetary, and strategic) prior interest in the epistemological value of such information.
+As part of this process, we could begin by questioning the very idea of "raw" data-in its capacity as "input"-and observe that any decision, algorithmic or otherwise, to harvest or extract information presupposes a highly defined (ideological, political, national, monetary, and strategic) prior